Kwajalein Atoll: First sighting by Europeans

 The first recorded sighting of Kwajalein by Europeans was during the Spanish expedition of Ruy López de Villalobos in January 1543.
 The atoll was charted as Los Jardines (The Gardens) because of its fresh appearance and trees.
 Los Jardines remained well located in most 16th and 17th century charts in the 8–10°N, as reported by the Villalobos expedition chroniclers.
 However, at some point in the late 18th century, due to some transcription error from the old Spanish maps, they start to appear in the nautical charts shifted northwards to 21°N, thus creating phantom islands of Los Jardines that, even if sought and never found, remained on charts of the Pacific until 1973.

 The atoll came under the control of Spain but was largely ignored by European powers during the 17th and 18th centuries except for some short-lived missionary expeditions, minor trading posts and demarcation treaties between the Iberian kingdoms (Portugal and Spain).

-In 1828–1829, Russian Navy captain Ludwig von Hagemeister made his final circumnavigation on the ship Krotky.
+In 1828–1829, Imperial Russian Navy captain Ludwig von Hagemeister made his final circumnavigation on the ship Krotky.
 During this journey, he surveyed the Menshikov Atoll (Kwajalein) in the Marshall Islands, plotting it on the map and specifying the location of some other islands.
 At the time, the atoll was known as Kuadelen and Kabajaia to Spain.

-In early November, 1875, a typhoon resulted in an 8 ft storm surge, drowning everyone on Kwajalein Island.
+In early November 1875, a typhoon resulted in an 8 ft storm surge, drowning everyone on Kwajalein Island.

-Following the Carolines incident in 1885, Imperial Germany gained tacit control over the Marshall Islands from Spain under the demarcation limits set by the Protocol of Rome of 17 December 1885, which excluded the Eastern Carolines (Gilbert and Marshall archipelagos).
-They would be joined 13 years later (1899), to be ruled under German administration, by the rest of the Carolines except Guam (approximately the present-day territories of Palau and Micronesia).
+The German Empire annexed the Marshall Islands, including Kwajalein Atoll, as a protectorate on October 15, 1885.